-MCT believes that to most effectively develop full and open competition in the Australian telecommunications industry, the regulatory regime needs to have the ability to effectively set up the correct dynamics.
-This would lead to a position where the interests of the incumbents, particularly Telstra, are best served by engaging in competitive, rather than anti-competitive, behaviour.
+MCT believes that to most effectively develop full and open competition in the Australian telecommunications industry, the regulatory regime needs to establish the correct dynamics where the interests of the incumbents, particularly Telstra, are best served by engaging in competitive, rather than anti-competitive, behaviour.
+In a market dominated by a vertically integrated incumbent, it is perverse for the regulatory incentive to rest with the access seeker.
+The potential commercial benefit of obtaining access should provide a sufficient incentive to the access seeker to pursue access.
+Conversely, the risk of losing market share gives the integrated incumbent a strong incentive to oppose the regulatory intent (enhanced competition) and to hinder potential retail competitors from gaining access.

-This can be achieved by giving the ACCC unambiguous powers to the lay down of exante guidelines and regulations that promote this result.
+Appropriately targeted incentives can be achieved by giving the ACCC unambiguous powers to lay down ex-ante guidelines and regulations that promote the regulatory intent.
 As has been observed above, the threat of ex post intervention by the ACCC fails to provide a strong incentive for commercially negotiated outcomes.
 The process of arbitration and the prospects of appeals can be exploited by dominant operators such as Telstra to slow market entry, which is to their advantage even if they ultimately lose.